Backstage Details On CM Punk’s Purported Return To Wrestling Revealed In New Report

 As reported on Sunday by The Inquisitr, it is widely believed that former WWE Champion CM Punk was the masked man who interfered toward the end of a match at MKE Wrestling’s Friday night event at West Allis, Wisconsin.
-While Punk has yet to personally comment on the appearance or admit that he participated in the event, multiple publications, including Wrestling Inc. were reportedly able to confirm the appearance with their sources.
+While Punk has yet to personally comment on the appearance or admit that he participated in the event, multiple publications, including Wrestling Inc., were reportedly able to confirm the appearance with their sources.
 These sources also revealed some details on the original plans for the appearance, including one that would have allowed Punk to actually reveal himself to the audience.

 On Sunday, Wrestling Inc. reported that one of the plans for Punk’s run-in was for him to hit his finisher, the GTS, on wrestler Daryck St. Holmes, just as he did on Friday night, but also for him to remove his mask after pulling off the move.
 As further explained, Punk instead left the ring after helping St. Holmes’ opponent, Ace Steel, pick up the win over his fallen rival.
 He then returned to his car, reportedly leaving the venue “immediately” while still wearing his mask.